hanagabriellebidon/commandtech.dev/README.md

 # commandtech.dev

-Command Tech is a Malaysia-based student-led nonprofit aiming to bridge the gender gap in the tech industry.
+Command Tech is a student-led nonprofit aiming to bridge the gender gap in the tech industry.

 This website is built with Tailwind CSS and Next.js, hosted on Vercel.